What Else Science Requires of Time

 Approximate Solutions

 Like the equations of the theory of relativity, the equations of quantum theory are very difficult to solve and use except in very simple situations.
 The equations cannot be used directly in today’s computers.
-There have been many Nobel-Prize winning advances in chemistry by finding methods of approximating quantum theory in order to simulate the results of chemical activity with a computer.
+There have been many Nobel-Prize winning advances in chemistry by finding methods of approximating quantum theory in order to simulate the results of chemical activity within a computer.
 For one example, Martin Karplus won the Nobel Prize for chemistry in 2013 for creating approximation methods for computer programs that describe the behavior of the retinal molecule in our eye’s retina.
-It has almost 160 electrons, but he showed that, for describing how light strikes the molecule and begins the chain reaction that produces the electrical signals that our brain interprets during vision, chemists needs to pay attention only to the molecule’s outer electrons, that is, to the electron clouds that are farthest out from the nucleus.
+The molecule has almost 160 electrons, but he showed that, for describing how light strikes the molecule and begins the chain reaction that produces the electrical signals that our brain interprets during vision, chemists can successfully use an approximation; they need to pay attention only to the molecule’s outer electrons, that is, to the electrons in the electron cloud that is farthest out from the nucleus.

 a.
 Standard Model